 I judge ideas or information likewise (though I’d call that “discernment”).

-I do both of those constantly and believe them to be good.
+I do both of those constantly and believe them to be helpful and effective for creating a life I enjoy.

 Why?
-Because judgment disconnects, and there are lots of instances where disconnection is a good thing!
+Because judgment disconnects, and there are many instances where disconnection is a good thing!

 When I judge my poor actions, ineffective behaviors, and unhelpful habits, I disconnect from them.